shinolabs/PinkSea/README.md

 - PinkSea.AtProto.Shared
 - PinkSea.AtProto.Server

-Please use them to built your own projects!
+Please use them to build your own projects!